 “I took my bed rest very seriously.
 I stayed in bed and tried to stay as calm and relaxed as possible,” Amanda said.

-Amanda’s first transfer was unsuccessful even though she followed her doctor’s orders.
+Amanda’s first surrogacy embryo transfer was unsuccessful even though she followed her doctor’s orders.
 Many women thinking about becoming surrogates are surprised to learn that it takes an average of three IVF transfers to achieve success.

 Surrogacy: The Right Team

-Amanda believes that surrogacy is one of the most amazing experiences in life.
+Amanda believes that the surrogacy process is one of the most amazing experiences in life.
 Over the years, a new generation of third-party reproductive medical advances has made huge strides to help those who couldn’t have children previously to become the parents they always wanted to be.

 “With the right team, positivity, and faith; anything is possible,” she said.
-“When people ask me about my two journeys I tell them that dreams can and will come true through surrogacy.”
+“When people ask me about my two journeys, I tell them that dreams can and will come true through surrogacy.”

 Do you have a unique surrogacy experience that you’d like to share with us?
 Send your story to Marketing@extraconceptions.com